 - Make sure all of your equipment is clean.

-- Allow jam to ‘set’ or cool prior to laddling into jars.
+- Allow jam to ‘set’ or cool prior to pouring into jars.

 - Skim the jam with a large spoon as it’s reaching its setting point.
 Remove and “scum” that rises to the top.

-- Make sure your jars and lids are boiled as directed.
+- Make sure your jars are boiled as directed.
+It’s recommended that you simmer rather than boil the lids.
 Everything needs to be clean.

 Tools you will need to make peach jam